Tang-Lab-super/PROST/README.md

 ## Installation
 ### 1. Prepare `Python` environment
-To install `PROST`, we recommend using the [Anaconda](https://anaconda.org/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) Python Distributionand and creating an isolated environment, so that the `PROST` and dependencies don't conflict or interfere with other packages or applications.
-Please install the conda in advance, and record the conda installation directory `condapath` (such as:'C:/Users/PC/miniconda3' or '/user/miniconda3').
+To install `PROST`, we recommend using the [Anaconda](https://anaconda.org/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) Python Distribution and creating an isolated environment, so that the `PROST` and dependencies don't conflict or interfere with other packages or applications.
+Please install the `conda` in advance, and record the conda installation directory `condapath` (such as:'C:/Users/PC/miniconda3' or '/user/miniconda3').

+First, please download or clone the `PROST-master.zip` file from github `Code` and unzip it.
 The entire installation process takes place in the `PROST-master` directory, so first go to that directory by:

     cd PROST-master

-To create the environment, run the following script in command line:
+We recommend using a conda environment to configure PROST.
+To create the environment, run the following command in `bash` or `Anaconda Powershell Prompt`:

     conda create -n PROST1 python=3.7

-After create the environment, you can activate the `PROST` environment by:
+You can activate the `PROST1` environment by:

     conda activate PROST1

-If you want to use `PROST` in `Linux` environment, you can install the dependency package using `pip` by:
+If you want to install `PROST` in `Linux` environment, you can install the dependency package using `pip` by:

     pip install -r requirements.txt

-If you want to use `PROST` in `Windows` environment, you may have trouble installing `rpy2`(see [rpy2](https://pypi.org/project/rpy2/)), thus please install the dependency package first using `pip` by:
+If you want to install `PROST` in `Windows` environment, you may have trouble installing `rpy2`(see [rpy2](https://pypi.org/project/rpy2/)).
+We recommend following these steps:
+First, please install the dependency package first using `pip` by:

     pip install -r requirements_win.txt

-To install `rpy2`, you may need to download the `.whl` installation file to install it manually, we have already downloaded the `rpy2-2.9.5-cp37-cp37m-win_amd64.whl` supported under `Windows` in the `PROST-master` directory, you can install it directly in this directory using the following statement:
+Second, install `rpy2`.
+You may need to download the `.whl` installation file to install it manually, we have already downloaded the `rpy2-2.9.5-cp37-cp37m-win_amd64.whl` supported under `Windows` in the `PROST-master` directory, you can install it directly in this directory using the following statement:

     pip install rpy2-2.9.5-cp37-cp37m-win_amd64.whl

 ### 2. Prepare `R` environment
-This algorithm uses the `mclust` package in the `R` language environment, and use it in a python environment via `rpy2`.
-You can install the R language environment under `PROST1` environment by:
+The `PROST` uses the `mclust` package in the `R` language environment, and links it in a `Python` environment via `rpy2`.
+You can install the `R` language environment under `PROST1` environment by:

     conda install r-base=4.0
     conda install r-mclust==5.4.10